InVirtuoGen: a bit more insight into the model

 - For fragment-constrained generation, we basically turn back into a masked model, negating our main advantage

-- The model has no concept of 3D structure or protein binding - it's purely 2D
+- The model has no concept of 3D structure or protein binding - it's purely 1D

 The real test will be whether actual drug discovery teams find this useful.
-I've shown it to a few medicinal chemists, and the reactions have been... mixed.
-Some love the fragment control.
-Others point out (correctly) that generating molecules is the easy part - synthesizing and testing them is where the real work happens.
+I've shown it to a few medicinal chemists, and the reactions have been actually quite positive, and I was shocked that they did not rely on computational tools to do the heavy lifting.

 Code and Reproducibility